-Current First Minister of Scotland and the Leader of the Scottish National Party, Nicola Sturgeon is the first woman to hold either position.
-She began her journey into politics at the age of 16, having already become a member of the Campaign for Nuclear Disarmament.
-In 2007, former First Minister Alex Salmond appointed her as Deputy First Minister and Cabinet Secretary for Health and Wellbeing, until she took over the party in 2014.
+Current First Minister of Scotland and the leader of the Scottish National Party, Nicola Sturgeon is the first woman to hold either position.
+In 2007, she was appointed Deputy First Minister and Cabinet Secretary for Health and Wellbeing, until she took over the party in 2014.
 Throughout her career she has won several ‘Scottish Politician of the Year’ awards and in 2016 was recognised by Forbes magazine as one of the top 50 ‘most powerful women in the world’ – also finishing 2nd in the UK.

 Scottish singer, songwriter and political activist Annie Lennox achieved international success in the 1980s as one half of the Eurythmics.
 With eight Brit Awards, including six for Best British Female Artist, she has won more than any other female artist.
 In addition to her career as a musician, Lennox is renowned for her work to raise funds and awareness for women and children in Africa who are affected by HIV/AIDS.
 She was appointed OBE in 2011 for her campaigning and humanitarian work.